billfitzgerald/infosec-primer/testing_scenarios.md

 ### E5.3.3 Invalidation of authentication cookies at logout

 Authentication cookies should be invalidated when a user logs out of an application.
 If they remain valid after a logout, then an adversary in possession of an authentication cookie value can continue to access the account.
-Put another way, the user cannot limit the scope of a possible attack by logging out of the application.
+Put another way, if authentication cookies aren't invalidated when a user logs out, the act of logging out doesn't fully protect a user from unauthorized access of their information.

-Using a cookie editor, It is straightforward to check whether authentication tokens are invalidated at logout.
-The sequence is described and illustrated below
+Using a cookie editor, it is straightforward to check whether authentication tokens are invalidated at logout.

 * Log in to the service and go to a page that indicates the user is logged in.
 Make a note of this URL, as you will need it in later steps.